Jelmerro/Vieb/FAQ.md

 or subscribe to the official [Vieb subreddit](https://reddit.com/r/vieb) to be notified of new releases.
 You can also check out the official [Matrix space](https://matrix.to/#/#vieb:matrix.org) and its [announcements chat](https://matrix.to/#/#vieb-announcements:matrix.org), or visit the [Telegram announcements](https://t.me/vieb_announcements) and [the general chat on Telegram](https://t.me/vieb_general).
+If you are using Fedora, you can also use my custom Fedora repo, see the main readme for details.
 Lastly, if your system has a [third-party package](https://repology.org/project/vieb/versions), you could use that as well.
 These packages might be customized or updated at a later date, but they get updates the same way you are used to from your operating system.